-• The trial might be the same day as your court hearing or it may be scheduled for a few days later.
+The trial might be the same day as your court hearing or it may be scheduled for a few days later.
 For this reason, you should come to your first court date with all your papers and your witnesses in case the judge wants to hold the trial the same day.

-You can ask for a trial date on a day when you think your witnesses are available.
+You can ask for a later trial date.
+You must state under oath that the witness is not available the date of your first court hearing.
 But both you and the PHA have the right for the trial to happen within 7 days.
-So if the same day is the only option it will probably happen that day.